Blackjack is one of the most popular casino games online. It's also one of the easiest table games to learn.

 Natural 21: A total of 21 dealt with two original cards. (e.g. A-J, A-K.)

 Now you understand how to play blackjack, are you ready to put your skills to the test?
-At casinos.co.za, we have a top list of amazing South African online casinos to try.
+At casinos.co.za, we have a top list with reviews of the best South African online casinos for you to try.
 Sign up, make a first deposit, and see where your blackjack play will take you.